5 Ways to Tap into the LGBTQ+ Community

 by Jared Misner

 Time Out Youth supports LGBTQ youth in the area by providing a safe space, offering inclusive programs and activities, and promoting acceptance and inclusion for the area’s young LGBTQ residents.
-Time Out Youth offers a weekly “drop-in” space for youth to come, hang out and, most importantly, be themselves.
-It’s a perfect opportunity for anyone looking to help gay youth in an easy yet meaningful way.
+Time Out Youth, like many organizations, has transitioned to virtual programming.
+Nonetheless, the organization continues to provide crisis support and community discussions for area youth.

-Founded in 2014, Stonewall Sports’ Charlotte branch offers bowling, kickball, dodgeball, both indoor and sand volleyball, and softball leagues for both LGBTQ Charlotteans and allies alike.
+Founded in 2014, Stonewall Sports’ Charlotte branch offers bowling, kickball, cornhole, dodgeball, indoor and sand volleyball, and softball leagues for both LGBTQ Charlotteans and allies alike.
 The organization has outposts in many cities, including Washington, D.C., Chicago and Philadelphia.
-One event not to miss: the annual drag kickball game in June where wigs go flying and heels go running.
-Serious Stonewall-ers travel to the sport’s national competition to test their skills.
-Recent locations for the national tournaments include Washington D.C. and New Orleans.
+The organization has suspended in-person sports for now, but the organization has started a COVID-19 relief fund for its members who, as a group, are disproportionately affected by the economic downturn than their heterosexual counterparts.

 If you’re a political junkie, consider joining MeckPAC’s efforts to expand and protect the rights of LGBTQ people in the region.
 MeckPAC is Mecklenburg County’s LGBTQ political action committee, and it regularly issues endorsements of candidates and lobbies area governing councils on legislation favorable to the gay and transgender communities.